 printf.
 Hence, the output of the code above is

 Interesting, isn’t it?
 You just found a geeky way to say this to the love of your life!
-Anyway, this interesting aspect can be used to obfuscate any string into numbers, like I did with my name.
+Anyway, this interesting aspect can be used to obfuscate any string into numbers, as I did with my name.

-ASEEMRAJ can be obfuscated by using
+ASEEMRAJ can be obfuscated with

 d = 4875566432211777.0 and